amankushwahacodes/Portfolio/DEPLOY.md

 - `.env.local` — local-only environment variables (do NOT commit to public repositories)

 Notes
-- If you want emails to come from `@thefarid.xyz`, verify the domain in Resend and set `RESEND_FORM_EMAIL` to your verified address in Vercel envs.
+- If you want emails to come from a custom domain, verify the domain in Resend and set `RESEND_FORM_EMAIL` to a verified address in your deployment platform’s environment variables.
-- Vercel will build with the environment variables you add in the project settings — there is no need to commit `.env.local`.
+- Your hosting provider (Vercel, Netlify, Render, etc.) will use the environment variables configured in the project settings — there is no need to commit `.env.local`.